pgdr/talks/review/PITCHME.md

 Formal inspection

 * for large non-trivial proposals
-* Use checklist
 * focus on defects (not fixes)
-* moderator
+* Use checklist and a moderator
 * all participants must prepare
-* leaders do not attend

 _(while code inspection is effective, conducting reviews in meetings is not)_